validator/validator/README.md

     testImplementation 'nu.validator:validator:NN.NN.NN'

+> [!IMPORTANT]
-**Note:** The `nu.validator:validator` artifact bundles all required dependencies, including `nu.validator:htmlparser`.
-Do not add `htmlparser` as a separate dependency — doing so will cause duplicate classes on the classpath.
+> The `nu.validator:validator` artifact bundles all required dependencies, including `nu.validator:htmlparser`.
+Do not add `htmlparser` as a separate dependency; doing so will cause duplicate classes on the classpath.
+If you need to use the `htmlparser` classes for other purposes, just use the ones provided by the `nu.validator:validator` artifact.

 Basic usage java code: